 PARTS OF AN SoC

-GPU – Graphics Processing Unit: Also a powerful component but deals exclusively with pretty graphics.
+This is a powerful component that deals exclusively with pretty graphics.
 The GPU is responsible for handling a device’s visual output, particularly where the creation of three-dimensional images is concerned.
 It usually comes into play with video games and, more recently, augmented reality applications (where the device “augments” the feed coming from its camera with computer-drawn objects and effects).

 Most phones today, come with at least 16GB of storage, though 32GB is becoming more common as users always need increasingly more space.
 Additionally, it’s important to note that you never are given quite the amount of ROM as you’re told, because a portion of it is occupied by the device’s operating system, as well as any subsequent updates.
 In other words, the amount of storage that you’re unable to use may grow through the life of your phone, which is why users frequently turn to another source for extra space.

 Camera ISP (Image Signal Processor):